-The Recovery and Resolution Steering Group is a senior management group that meets at least monthly to track the ongoing Recovery and Resolution Planning process and provides guidance and direction on key strategic issues related to Citi's Recovery and Resolution planning efforts.
-The Recovery and

-Resolution Steering Group consists of Citigroup Parent's Chief Financial Officer, Chief Risk Officer, General Counsel, Chief Compliance Officer, Head of Enterprise Infrastructure Operations & Technology, Treasurer, as well as the CEO of CBNA and other senior management personnel.
+The Recovery and Resolution Steering Group is a senior management group that meets on a regular basis to track the ongoing Recovery and Resolution Planning process and provides guidance and direction on key strategic issues related to Citi's Recovery and Resolution planning efforts.
+The Recovery and Resolution Steering Group consists of Citigroup Parent's Chief Financial Officer, Chief Risk Officer, General Counsel, Treasurer, as well as the CFO of CBNA and other senior management personnel.
+Prior to submission to the Capital Committee, the Resolution Plan undergoes senior review by members of the Recovery and Resolution Steering Group.